 The Prior’s Missive is a semi-regular (roughly quarterly) update on the life of our community, written by our Prior, which will be shared here on our website.
 Since peoples’ email inboxes are often so flooded these days with digital newsletters, and frequently those newsletters get sent to the spam folder, we felt this would be a better format in which to share some occasional news and reflections from our communal context with our friends and supporters.
 Links to these missives will also be made available on our Facebook Page.

-Many blessings to you and yours from the Rosarian Brothers and Sisters.
+Many blessings to you and yours from the Rosarian community.

 Following the string of Feasts that graces the midst of the month of January on our sacral calendar, a time in which we honor some of our most crucial monastic founders (e.g., St. Paul of Thebes, St. Antony the Great, St. Evagrius of Pontus), and on the eve of the Episcopal Church’s very first ‘Religious Life Sunday’, I was moved to draft a new update missive to our friends and supporters.

 I’ve been reflecting this evening on the time that has elapsed since my last Prior’s Missive (slightly over two years, which is hard to believe), and everything that’s transpired in that time-frame.
 For our community, and for the world at large, these last few years have brought immense change.
 The world in which we presently dwell seems to be caught in a rather strange loop of dissolution.
 Perhaps it’s simply the nature of what Vedic tradition would refer to as the Kali Yuga: our present world age; to wit, the ‘Age of Discord’, ‘Age of Contention’, or, ‘Age of Strife’.